Posted on: 20-01-2015 in Finance

 Euribor rates are updated every working day.
 While there is only one Euribor rate for each maturity on any given day, in practice this does not mean that all lending on the interbank market (on that day for that maturity) is agreed at the same rate.
 Banks are private enterprises and, although highly regulated, they are free to borrow and lend among themselves at whatever rate they agree on.

 As a result, when 6-month Euribor is 0.20% on a given day, some banks may be willing to lend at 0.17%, others at 0.22% and others at different rates.
 The published Euribor figure is an average that represents a rate that is typical for that kind of transactions on that day.

 To find out the typical interest rate and calculate Euribor every day, there is a panel of large banks, which report their quotes to the organization that calculates and maintains Euribor – the European Money Markets Institute (EMMI), formerly known as Euribor-EBF (European Banking Federation).

-The banks represented in the Euribor panel are selected based on volume of their relevant transactions and with respect to the “diversity of the euro money market”.
-At present the panel consists of 25 banks: 21 banks from 10 different Eurozone countries and 4 non-Eurozone banks (Barclays, Danske Bank, JP Morgan Chase and Bank of Tokyo Mitsubishi).
+The banks represented in the Euribor panel are selected based on the volume of their relevant transactions and with respect to the “diversity of the euro money market”.
+At present, the panel consists of 25 banks: 21 banks from 10 different Eurozone countries and 4 non-Eurozone banks (Barclays, Danske Bank, JP Morgan Chase and Bank of Tokyo Mitsubishi).
 The composition of the panel is regularly updated.

 For more information on Euribor, Libor, ECB rates and Eonia; follow our previous blog post here.